 Electric picnic 1st-3rd September

-Another one that I went to with my sister and our friends.
+Another one that I went with my sister and our friends.
 This time we were glamping so that made a good bit of a difference as the weather was very Irish.
 Freezing Friday, Wet and windy Saturday and a hot Sunday.

 Sunday definitely saved the weekend for me though as we got to enjoy some good weather and pretty decent music.
 Glamping was also a bonus.